 His tender also stated his ships would be ready by the 1st May 1840 and that the cost to the Admiralty of running the service was to be £55,000 per annum, the contract to run for ten years.

-He subsequently met the Scottish ship builder Robert Napier and agreed a contract with him, signed on the 18th March, for three ships, each of 960 tons and 375hp, to cost £32,000 per ship.
+He then met the Scottish ship builder Robert Napier and agreed a contract with him, signed on the 18th March, for three ships, each of 960 tons and 375hp, to cost £32,000 per ship.

 The Admiralty response was positive and the contract with them was signed on the 4th May 1839.
 It was to be for seven years, with two sailings per month beginning on the 4th June 1840, and each vessel would carry a naval officer.
 In addition, each ship should be ready at any time to carry four naval officers and ten ratings.

-Whilst these negotiations had been going on Napier had come to the conclusion that for the service to be carried out all year round and in all weather conditions, larger and more powerful ships would be required, without which the venture would fail.
+Whilst the contract negotiations had been going on Napier had come to the conclusion that for the service to be carried out all year round and in all weather conditions, larger and more powerful ships would be required, without which the venture would fail.
 When Cunard indicated that he had no more capital to invest Napier offered to put him in touch with other merchants who might support the venture.

 One such individual was James Donaldson of the City of Glasgow Steam Packet Company which had merged with G. and J. Burns around 1830.
 The company had been set up by Donaldson and David MacIver to compete with Burns on a number of his routes but had not been particularly successful.
 The terms of the merger were that Burns would have three fifths of the revenue generated by the new company and control of the business, Donaldson and MacIver two fifths.